MicrosoftDocs/power-platform/power-platform/guidance/coe/release-notes/core-1.52.md

 ## Power Virtual Agents inventory

 This version introduces inventory information for Power Virtual Agents.
-A new Admin | Sync Flows v2 (Chatbots) has been added to sync Power Virtual Agent information to the new Chatbot, Chatbot Component and Chatbot Component Flow tables.
-The Power Platform Admin View has been updated to include Chatbot information, and the CoE Starter Kit Power BI Dashboard has been updated to include a Virtual Agents overview and Virtual Agents detail page.
+A new Admin | Sync Flows v2 (Chatbots) has been added to sync Power Virtual Agent information to the new Chatbot, Chatbot Component, and Chatbot Component Flow tables.
+The Power Platform Admin View has been updated to include Chatbot information.
+The CoE Starter Kit Power BI Dashboard has been updated to include a Virtual Agents overview and Virtual Agents detail page.

 Information available for chatbots: